Aaditya112developer/-Windows-PC-Cleaner/README.md

 <img src="finalview.png" alt="How to Run as Administrator" width="600">
 </p>

-⚠️ Disclaimer
-This script is provided as-is.
-Always back up important data before running any system utility.
-The developer is not responsible for any data loss.

 ❤️ Credits & Contribution
 Developed by Aaditya Kumar Sah.
 Contributions, bug reports, and feature suggestions are welcome!